• Skip to primary navigation

 Tips and tricks

-I always include my favorites.
-Small bowls with fig or apricot preserves, delicious hummus, and an artichoke spread.
+I always include my favorites—small bowls with fig or apricot preserves, delicious hummus, spicy feta cheese, tzatziki, and taramosalata dip.
 Mixing sweet and savory flavors is key for a successful grazing board.

 Place the bowls around the board.
 The number and size will depend on how large your board is.
-You can add honey with a honey dipper, mustard, and tzatziki.
+Add a honey pot with a honey dipper, a small bowl of dijon mustard, and tomato relish.

 A small pot with fig preserves, some pistachios, round wafers, a side view of roasted peppers on a plate and side view of tzatziki dip and anchovies.